darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

    | RS485_5 | /dev/ttymxc4 |
    +---------+--------------+

-* You can install the CuteCom serial terminal to test the serial ports:
+* You can install the CuteCom serial terminal to test the serial ports by using the following command:

 .. container:: hatnote hatnote-gray